STAT545-UBC/STAT545-UBC-original-website/people-help-wanted.md

       after_body: include/nothing.html
 ---

 We are seeking more TAs for STAT 545A and STAT 547M, September - December 2015.
-Hang out with [these fine co-instructors](people.html)! *If you would be perfect for this, but you're not a UBC student, go [here](#other-opportunities).*
+Hang out with [these fine co-instructors](people.html)! *If you would be perfect for this, but you're not a UBC student, there may be [other opportunities](#other-opportunities).*

 ## Time commitment and pay